astrom-tom/dfitspy/paper.md

 any types of data.
 A header is built containing set of keywords-value pairs aiming at describing the data themselves.

-Accessing and displaying metadata inside the FITS file is important to get an overview of what is inside the files.
+Accessing and displaying metadata inside FITS files is important in order to get an overview of what is inside these files.
 It is particularly useful when dealing with large amount of files at once.
 Tools have been already publicly available for years with the dfits and fitsort algorithms (the documentation is available here https://www.eso.org/sci/software/eclipse/eug/eug/node8.html).
 The main limitation is that they are stand-alone programs useable only in a terminal.
 They can not be used natively inside another program.

-The present python module, dfitspy, is a project that migrates the main dfits and fitsort capabilities to python.
+The python module presented in this paper, dfitspy, is a project that migrates the main dfits and fitsort capabilities to python.
 It is a metadata searcher/displayer for FITS files.
 As dfits and fitsort, dfitspy is able to display in the terminal the result of a metadata search and is able to grep certain values of keywords inside large samples of files.